Daughters of Industry – community Pop Up Shop

 Joy Thomas also joined the team as Joypolloi, representing the non-Kate branch of Daughters of Industry.
 Her pieces are, as Katy Lockey described “Proper, old-school collage works.
 Not digitally created, but cutting out and sticking on.
 The prints are incredibly witty and are available as cards or pictures.”

 Since the success of the first pop up shop in 2018, the group have gone on to be the Daughters of Pop Ups.
-They had one at the International Women’s Day events at the Quarterhouse.
+They had one at the International Women’s Day events at Quarterhouse.
 The team appeared again on The Old High Street in May, and on the Harbour Arm in the summer.
-After another Christmas appearance in 2019, the team is in preparation for more pop-ups in 2020.
+They will be back in 2020.